et9719/weirdFacts/README.md

 # Weird Facts Quiz

-This website is aimed at people that love learn weird and mostly unusual facts for fun!
+This website is aimed at people that love to learn weird and mostly unusual facts for fun!
-I got the idea from a friend that likes to give a random fact of the day every time we meet, it always makes me laugh... and doubt the fact to the point that I have get on google and check it out for myself.
+I got the idea from a friend that likes to give a random fact of the day every time we meet, it always makes me laugh... and doubt the fact to the point that I have to get on google and check it out for myself.
-My goal is to create a functioning quiz that is responsive and fun for all people that have an interest in learning weird facts.
+My goal is to create a functioning quiz using html, CSS and JavaScript that is responsive and fun for all people that have an interest in learning weird facts.

 [Click here to go to the live website!](https://et9719.github.io/weirdFacts/)